 Types of Trademarks

-In addition to trademarks‚ service marks‚ trade names‚ trade dress, collective marks‚ and certification marks all fall under the broad heading of trademarks.
+Trademarks‚ service marks‚ trade names‚ trade dress, collective marks‚ and certification marks all fall under the broad heading of trademarks.
 Also, each type of trademark can be considered fanciful, arbitrary or suggestive on the stronger side, and descriptive and generic on the weak side.
-For information about registering a trademark, you may see our trademark registration page
+For information about registering a trademark, you may see our trademark registration page.